achaman2/truly_shift_invariant_cnns/README.md

 ```--data_augmentation_flag``` can be used to additionally train the networks with randomly shifted images.
 FILTER_SIZE can take the values between 1 to 7.
 The list of CNN architectures currently supported can be found [here](/cifar10_exps/supported_architectures.txt).

 The results are saved in the path: ROOT_DIRECTORY/CURRENT_MODEL_DIRECTORY/

+# Shift equivariant U-Net for image-to-image regression tasks <a href = 'https://arxiv.org/pdf/2105.04040.pdf'>[Paper]</a> <a href = 'https://github.com/achaman2/truly_shift_invariant_cnns/files/7307089/asilomar_poster_submission.pdf'>[Poster]</a>
+To obtain shift equivariance in symmetric encoder-decoder architectures like U-Net, we propose adaptive polyphase upsampling (APS-U).
+With experiments on MRI and CT reconstruction tasks, we obtain state-of-the-art shift equivariance results without sacrificing on image reconstruction quality.